 1. Pour olive oil in a ziplock bag and a heaping of all the herbs you would like (I used herbs de provence, oregano, thyme, parsley, cumin) with the chicken drumsticks inside.
 Zip the bag and mix until all the chicken are evenly distributed with herbs.
 (Forgot to take a picture).

 2. Wash the potatoes and mushrooms, chop the carrots to around 1 inch and slice the onions roughly.
 Layer the crockpot with potatoes first, then carrots, mushrooms and onion.
+The ingredients are pre-vacuum sealed.
+If you are thinking why to vacuum seal then read these vacuum sealing tips.

 3. Transfer the chicken into a cooking pan and cook only until all sides are browned for 3-4 minutes.
 Salt and pepper generously.